sebasmonia/anyconnect/README.md

 ## Connection steps setup

-Last piece to customize if the alist `anyconnect-steps`, which has the steps to the connection dance.
+Last piece to customize is the alist `anyconnect-steps`, which has the steps to the connection dance.
 Each element has a function, and a value to pass to it.
 In the most common cases this will look like the default value:
 ```elisp
  '((identity . "\n")
    (read-string .
 "Username: ")